-The names of Shop Stewards designated by the Union shall be posted on appropriate bulletin boards.
+The names of Shop Stewards designated by the Union shall be posted on the Employer's intranet.
 The Shop Stewards are authorized by the Union to perform and discharge the duties and responsibilities which may be properly assigned to them by the Union.
 There shall be no discrimination against a Shop Steward because of the performance of such duties.
 Bulletin boards shall be made available to the Union for posting of official Union bulletins.